Two people at a restaurant table looking at a menu

 Resources and Training

-Accessibility Confident Employers (ACE) Training: This series of training targets a range of sectors in Nova Scotia including businesses, public service organizations, and the impact (non-profit) sector.
+• Sea Change CoLab: Sea Change CoLab is offering a series of free, online training targeting a range of sectors in Nova Scotia including businesses, public service organizations, and the impact (non-profit) sector.
+Upcoming online training includes:

 Share Your News and Stories with Us!